 When Abby Henry, PharmD was a student at Western New England University College of Pharmacy and Health Sciences last year, she signed up for a Population Health Clerkship along with medical students in the Population-based Urban and Rural Community Health track at Baystate.

-She found the experience so beneficial she returned this year.
+She found the experience of learning in interprofessional teams so beneficial she returned this year.

 And she says that she would absolutely recommend this experience to other pharmacy students.